 It has been ten years since the inaugural Open Coffee meeting in Athens.
 Such monthly meetups gave birth to a dynamic entrepreneurial community.
-Let us start with an attempt to sum up how far we have come.
+Let us start with an attempt, to sum up how far we have come.

-We started without knowing or having much; back then, startups were few, experience was limited and capital was non-existent.
+We started without knowing or having much; back then, startups were few, the experience was limited and capital was non-existent.
 Unsurprisingly, failure was the default outcome.
 That said, there were a few exceptions.

 Jon Vlachogiannis and Panos Papadopoulos founded Bugsense in 2011.
 With minimal funding, they managed to become one of the most popular tools for mobile developers.
 Splunk acquired the company two and a half years later to enhance its offering with mobile data; it was the first exit of a Greek startup to a US public company.

 Nikos Drandakis founded Taxibeat in 2011, starting with a €45k investment.
 Amid various accomplishments and challenges, the company today serves 40k drivers and 300k MAU in Athens and Lima, Peru.
 A month ago, Daimler, via its subsidiary MyTaxi, acquired Taxibeat in the most prominent acquisition in our ecosystem so far.

 In 2012 things started to evolve.
 A few funds and some resources were put in place, while founders were a bit more experienced and startups became cool.
 Successes were not rare anymore; a double-digit of successful exits have taken place already or are bound to happen soon.
 What’s more, there are a few cases that seem to have taken things a bit further.